History of Crooked Tree Arts Center

 Crooked Tree’s founders had three goals in mind when establishing the organization: provide high quality cultural experiences for the residents of Northern Michigan; encourage area artists and provide a means by which those artists could advance their professional careers; and form an umbrella organization that could provide cultural services for the entire two-county area, avoiding the unnecessary expenses inherent in a duplication of services by several small, independent organizations.

-During the early years, without a permanent residence, CTAC operated out of member’s homes, the Petoskey Public Library, and borrowed office space at North Central Michigan College.
+During the early years, without a permanent residence, CTAC operated out of members' homes, the Petoskey Public Library, and borrowed office space at North Central Michigan College.
 CTAC provided the community with opportunities to enjoy professional touring performances in ballet, drama, opera, and symphonic music whenever and wherever they were able.
-Art shows and exhibitions were presented regularly, and music scholarships were given to local students, allowing them to study at Bay View and Interlochen Arts Academy.
+Art shows and exhibitions were presented regularly, and music scholarships were given to local students, enabling them to study at Bay View and Interlochen Arts Academy.

 The ‘Tree’ today

-For nearly five decades, Crooked Tree Arts Center has developed excellent visual and performing arts programs, community outreach, and opportunities for artists and art lovers alike.
+For five decades, Crooked Tree Arts Center has developed excellent visual and performing arts programs, community outreach, and opportunities for artists and art lovers alike.
 Managed by a professional staff with guidance from the board of directors and the helping hands of numerous volunteers, the organization is recognized as one of the community’s more important assets.